21 Sep Exercising after Breast Reduction

 - Hold each position for 15-20 seconds

-- Simply raise your shoulders towards your ears
+- Raise your shoulders towards your ears

 - Hold for a few seconds and release